-Preston North End striker Louis Moult has started the long road to recovery from a serious knee injury.
+Preston North End striker Louis Moult hits the long road to recovery after undergoing knee surgery

 Moult underwent surgery in York on Monday to repair the damaged cruciate ligament in his left knee.